Gerard Driesen Scholarship to Support Indigenous Students

 Work closely on your writing in an intensive studio model with world-leading lecturers and creative practitioners, improving your writing and solving problems from industry.

-With a strong emphasis on industry connections, you will develop a large network of relationships throughout the degree, maximising your opportunities to gain employment upon graduation, and building a lifelong network of creative peers.
+With a strong emphasis on industry connections, you will develop a large network of relationships throughout the degree, maximising your opportunities to gain employment upon graduation and building a potentially lifelong network of creative peers.

-Graduates in this degree can expect to work in a variety of roles, including working as writers, editors, publishers, screenwriters, screen producers, digital and mobile media writers, and producers of events like writers’ festivals.
+As a graduate of this degree, you can expect to work in a variety of roles, as writers, editors, publishers, screenwriters, screen producers, digital and mobile media creators, and producers of events like writers’ festivals.

 The Bachelor of Arts (Creative Writing) was unlike anything offered at other universities.
 At RMIT, creative writing was the focus of the degree - not a singular unit or area of study.
 I felt reassured that I wouldn’t just be spending three years studying something I loved - I’d also get a career out of it at the end.
 It’s such a unique degree that lends itself to all kinds of industries and career outcomes.

-You will learn how to develop your creative, critical and professional skills as a creative writer in a range of environments including workshops, seminars and intensive face-to-face studios.
+Throughout this degree, you will learn how to develop your creative, critical and professional skills as a writer in a range of learning environments including workshops, seminars, intensives and face-to-face studios.

-You’ll undertake individual projects and work in teams.
-You will work closely on your writing in a studio model and spend deep time on your creative work, including writing intensives aimed at building a rigorous creative practice you can use outside of class.
+You will undertake individual projects and work in teams.
+You will focus closely on your own writing, immersed in your creative work, and undertake writing intensives aimed at building a rigorous creative practice.

-This degree offers guest lectures and master classes taken by industry professionals from Australia and around the world.
-The work you produce will be assessed by peers, guests, and workshop leaders who get to know your work over the 3-year degree.
-You will receive professional feedback from industry practitioners.
+This degree offers guest lectures and master classes by industry professionals from Australia and around the world.
+The work you produce will be assessed by peers, guests and workshop leaders throughout your three years of study.
+You will receive professional feedback from industry practitioners and learn to offer valuable criticism yourself.

-You’ll also have the opportunity to work in studios with students from other communication disciplines to work together on projects such as short films, writers’ festivals, digital projects and book production.
+You will have the opportunity to work in studios with students from other communication disciplines on projects such as short films, writers’ festivals, digital projects and book productions.

-This degree has close ties with all levels of the writing and publishing industry, including publishers such as Hardie Grant Books and Hachette Publishing; screen industry leaders like Film Victoria and Channel Seven; writers’ festivals including Melbourne Writers Festival, and Emerging Writers’ Festival; and cutting-edge leaders of the industry including digital publishers and literary journals.
+This degree has close ties with all aspects of the writing and publishing industries, including publishers such as Hardie Grant Books and Hachette Publishing; screen industry leaders like Film Victoria and Channel Seven; writers’ festivals including Melbourne Writers Festival and the Emerging Writers’ Festival; and cutting-edge leaders of the industry including digital publishers and literary journals.

-Recent students have: collaborated with visiting writers from Singapore on an event at Melbourne Writers Festival; published comics with award-winning Risograph publisher Glom Press; and collaborated with writers from China on publishing projects through emerging mobile technologies.
-In these studios, students learn teamwork, responsiveness and project leadership, helping you develop diverse and flexible careers.
+Recent students have collaborated with visiting writers from Singapore on an event at Melbourne Writers Festival; published comics with award-winning Risograph publisher Glom Press; and collaborated with writers from China on publishing projects through emerging mobile technologies.
+In these studios students learn teamwork, responsiveness and project leadership, helping to develop diverse and flexible careers.

-You will have the opportunity to meet and engage with guest lecturers and writers-in-residence, including poets and short story writers, to gain insight into the world of writing and possibilities of production and publication.
+You will have the opportunity to meet and engage with guest lecturers and writers-in-residence, including poets and short story writers, publishers, reviewers and scriptwriters, to gain insight into the world of writing and the diverse possibilities of production and publication.

 You will have the opportunity to participate in overseas student exchange and volunteer for events that expose you to local and international writing opportunities and industry professionals.

-RMIT’s Creative Writing degrees have links with many leading Creative Writing programs in North America and Asia, which students can take advantage of through courses of exchange studies developed with student advisors.
+The Bachelor of Arts (Creative Writing) has links with many leading creative writing programs in North America and Asia, which students can take advantage of through courses of exchange studies developed with student advisors.

 In addition to our ongoing collaborations with literary organisations and universities in Singapore and China, students have the chance to participate in new projects and programs that arise from time to time such as The Jakarta Post through its b/ndL Studios and Writers Immersion Cultural Exchange (WrICE), which helps students as emerging writers build relationships with writers at different stages of practice.